Joshiwavm/Veszee/README.md

 ## Installing Veszee
 Here are some basic instructions for setting `Veszee` to get analytical plots and tools from the uv-space modelling tool `eszee`. <br>
-The installation follows a `conda`-based procedure, as it will get everything installed and cross-linked correctly.
+The installation follows a `conda`-based procedure, as it will get everything installed and cross-linked correctly for linux machines.
+If installing in a mac, it might need some tuning (removing packages) that can't be found.

 #### conda-powered installation
 The simplest way for getting `eszee` ready is to install it using `conda` <br>